 If you have questions on SaaS tax in the state of Arizona, please contact Pat Derdenger or Karen Lowell.

-Karen Lowell is of counsel in Lewis Roca’s Business Transactions and Tax practice groups, advising clients on a variety of business and tax planning matters.
+Karen Lowell is a partner in Lewis Roca’s Business Transactions and Tax practice groups, advising clients on a variety of business and tax planning matters.

 With a proven background in resolving business tax disputes, Karen guides clients on sales, use, and property tax matters ...